Come and Play at a Track Day

 It is a good idea to check over your bike carefully in the days before you come to the track; brake pads, oil filters, tyres etc. If you’re not sure about checking your bike over take it to a bike shop and tell them what you’re doing and get them to check it for you.
 It should only take them 15 mins.

 Pillions are allowed in the Novice and Medium groups only.
 Sharing a bike is allowed.
-Cameras attached to the bike or helmet are allowed.
+Cameras attached to the bike are allowed, but NOT to the helmet.

 The group you have entered into is just the start point.
 If you find during the day that you’re in the wrong group please come and see us, we would like to see you move – assuming there is room in the next group.